 HAZARDOUS DECOMPOSITION PRODUCTS: Reasonably expected fume constituents of the fume could include complex oxides of iron and manganese.
+Chromium oxides may also be present.

 SECTION 6: ACCIDENTAL RELEASE MEASURES

 ACCIDENTAL RELEASE MEASURES: Solid objects may be picked up and placed in a container.
 Wear protective clothing and make sure that the solid objects are at room temperature before handling.